WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 sending messages.
 Therefore, the `TCPSink` needs to send messages to other Wallaroo actors to tell the other actors to stop work.
-If all actors in the system are told to stop, then Wallaroo as a whole can act as if a big finger reached into the system and pressed the "PAUSE" button.
+If all actors in the system are told to stop, then Wallaroo as a whole can act as if a big finger reached into the system and pressed a "PAUSE" button.

 When that metaphorical "PAUSE" button is pressed, the system no longer creates data to send to the sink.
 Wallaroo's internal queues become frozen as producing actors stop sending messages.
 When paused, the message mailbox queues for each actor are effectively limited in size.
-Neither Wallaroo nor Pony provide strict limits on the mailbox service queue length, but strict limits aren't necessary.
 As long as the pause happens quickly enough, we shouldn't have to worry about uncontrollable memory use.

-TODO ^^^ needs more work

 ### Wallaroo today: the "mute" protocol